CSLearning4U/StudentCSP/_sources/CSPStringPieces/createPartsOfStrings.rst

 	:start: 1
 	:prefix: csp-17-6-

 Creating parts of strings
 =================================

 As we have seen before the ``find(string)`` function takes a target string as input and returns the index where that target string is found in the current string.
 If the string isn't found it returns -1.

-.. activecode:: String_Find
+.. activecode:: String_Find_ch17
    :nocodelens:

    sentence = "This is a test"
    pos = sentence.find("is")
    print(pos)
    pos = sentence.find("love")
    print(pos)

 .. note::
    The ``find`` function will return the first position it finds the given string in.
 Notice that above it printed 2 which means it found the "is" in "This" first.

 **Check your understanding**

 .. mchoice:: 17_6_1_Find_red
    :answer_a: 1
    :answer_b: 9